Woki-Leo/ERCP-extrusion-mount/README.md

 - look cool

 ## What you need:
+Note:
+- the buffer wheels and buffer 608 adapters are the same as in the original design!

 General:
 - M5 threaded rod for the buffers (20mm + amount of buffers*20mm)
 - M5 nuts